rufus-lang/rufus/rufus-lang.org/public/doc/rdr/nnnn-exported-identifiers.md

 We will fail a build if two or more Rufus source files in the same directory have names that differ only by case.
 This will prevent collision issues on case-insensitive filesystems.

+Open question: will a leading `_` for module, type, constant, or function cause parser grammer conflicts with `_` in pattern matching syntax and semantics?